wpack-wg/bundled-responses/draft-ietf-wpack-bundled-responses.md

 Representations within a bundle are named by their `Content-Location` (Section 8.7 of {{!I-D.ietf-httpbis-semantics}}).
 This is also known as the representation's URL.
-It is either an absolute-URI or a partial-URI.
-In the latter case, the referenced URL is relative to the bundle's URL.
+It is either an absolute-URI or a partial-URI (Section 2.7 of {{!RFC7230}}).
+In the latter case, the referenced URL is relative to the bundle's URL unless a section in the bundle specifies a different base URL.

 This identifying information for each representation is stored in an index ({{index-section}}) rather than in that representation's HTTP response message.